s-team-ghent/s-team-ghent.github.io/projects/flore-de-gand.md

 IDLab has the following tasks within the Flore De Gand project

 1. Developed a novel page detection algorithm for preprocessing of the scanned pages.
-2. Currently building an interactive smart table for crowd sourced scanning and enrichment of historical images.
+2. Developed an interactive smart table to crowd source scanning, enrichment and [visualization](https://tw06v061.ugent.be/map) of historical images.
+3. Created a [Demonstrator](http://floredegand.be/lamgods/) on Van Hyck's The Ghent Alterpiece to demonstrate the power of cross collection linking.